Gangnam Stem CellAn Editorial Archive

 • What they do well: protocols genuinely engineered for the layover, not retrofitted

 The Korean dermatological flagship — and there are perhaps three in the country I would place in this category — is a practice that maintains a clinical-research footprint alongside its private-patient work.
 The featured house keeps its research arm visible without being obtrusive; the consultation room has the device list on the wall, in Korean, and the operator is comfortable explaining which devices are used for which indications and why.
+The practice's specialty is the long arc — ten- and fifteen-year patient records, longitudinal photography, regimens calibrated against the patient's prior history rather than against a generic protocol.
+This is, in my reading, the rarer discipline; most aesthetic practices do not maintain records this long, and the ones that do tend to use them for marketing rather than for clinical decision-making.
+What recommends this house is the seriousness of the consultation.
+The clinician asks about prior procedures — at other practices, in other countries — without judgement, and incorporates the answers into the recommended regimen.
+The post-care regimen is calibrated against the patient's actual recovery profile, not against a default. 識做嘅都明,呢啲先係正嘢.
+One arrives, and recognises it.

 • Specialty: dermatological flagship — longitudinal records, research-arm-adjacent